-Fantasy Football Rankings: RBs for Week 3
+Fantasy Football Week 3 Rankings: RBs

 The main bright spot though: Jacobs has received the bulk of the rushing work for Vegas, and maybe the tough early season matchups are to blame for his struggles.

-We'll see if he's able to turn things around up next against the always-tough Steelers defense.
+We'll see if he's able to turn things around up next against the always-tough Steelers defense that's dealing with a lot of injuries.
 Check out where Jacobs lands in our RB rankings for Week 3:

 Who do you think will finish atop the Week 3 fantasy RB leaderboard?